SoftUni-Internal/interactive-content/EN/02-Generics/01-Generics-in-Java.md

 Java Generics were introduced in Java 5.0 to provide compile-time type checking and removing the risk of `ClassCastException` that was common while working with collection classes.

-It makes the code stable by detecting the bugs at compile-time.
+It makes the code stable by detecting type errors at compile-time.

 Before the introduction of generics, we could store any type of object in a collection, i.e., non-generic.